TonyWWChen/TVScheduler/README.md

 Use
 ===
--Compile both projects.
+- Compile.

--Run the TVForm class from the TV project.
+- Run the TVForm class.

--Load your desired shows into the schedule specifying the root directory that contains the shows video files.
+- Load your desired shows into the schedule specifying the root directory that contains the shows video files.

--Place your shows into the scheduling table.
+- Place your shows into the scheduling table.

--Serialize(save) the schedule.
+- Serialize(save) the schedule.

--Run the TVRun class with the serialized schedule as a parameter.
+- Run the TVRun class with the serialized schedule as a parameter.